UNIVERSITY OF TECHNOLOGY SYDNEY

 WHO Collaborating Centre for Nursing, Midwifery and Health

 TERMS OF REFERENCE

-Capacity building to strengthen health systems and human resources for health to respond to priority health challenges.
+On the request of WHO build capacity to strengthen health systems and human resources for health to respond to priority health challenges.

-Contributing to strengthening health workforce regulation and education toward improving quality of services.
+To support WHO in strengthening health workforce regulation and education toward improving quality of services.

 This institution is a member of the

 A Reproductive Health Training Unit was established as a unique public-private partnership in PNG between the National Department of Health PNG, DFAT, and Oil Search Health Foundation.
 WHO CC UTS conducted monitoring and evaluation of the RHTU to make transparent its strengths and weaknesses and ensure ongoing effectiveness.
 M&E was conducted 2013 to 2016 with publications from this work continuing through 2018.
 This process started with an initial monitoring and evaluation workshop and interviews with the RHTU partnership and other stakeholders such as provincial partners and National Department of Health.